sunniesnow/sunniesnow/help.md

 This distance is defined as the value of this setting **times** the radius of the note (when the value of [`note-size`](#note-size) is one).
 The judgement of a released flick note is explained in [`flick-angle-range`](#flick-angle-range).

+In Lyrica, this value is effectively infinity, so the default value is `999`, which is also effectively infinity.
+Historically, the default value of this option used to be `3`.

 ##### Angle range
 {:#flick-angle-range}